-Of all the amazing restaurants in New York City, the ones specializing in Korean barbecue are probably the most fun, and the interactive, DIY experience is even more ideal in a group setting.
-The restaurants doing the best Korean BBQ in NYC serve up fresh, delicate meats with tingly seasonings and sauces that you can cook exactly to your liking.
+Of all the amazing restaurants in New York City, the ones specializing in Korean barbecue are particularly fun, and the interactive, DIY experience is even more ideal in a group setting.
+The restaurants with the best Korean BBQ in NYC serve up fresh, delicate meats with tingly seasonings and sauces that you can cook exactly to your liking.

-From Koreatown to Flushing, you’ll find many examples of top notch Korean BBQ.
-Whether you’re looking for a swanky experience or a low-key hole-in-the-wall, these spots come through with all the standards, hot pots and family-style dishes that Korean BBQ is known for.
+From Koreatown to Flushing and beyond, you’ll find many examples of top notch Korean BBQ.
+Whether you’re looking for a swanky experience or something more low-key, these spots come through with all the standards, hot pots and family-style dishes that Korean BBQ is known for.

 If you’re in the mood for a different type of Asian cuisine, be sure to check out our guides to the best Thai, Chinese and Japanese fare.
 But don’t miss the unique dining experience that is Korean BBQ in NYC.

 RECOMMENDED: Find more of the best restaurants in NYC